-2. Over-estimating the market
+2. Overestimating the market

 3. Creating a problem that’s not a problem

 In the early 00s, there were a few companies that popped up with a bizarre idea that never really took off.
 Outfits for your takeaway coffee cup.
-A few entrepreneurs jumped on the bandwagon of the newly popular BYO coffee cup craze and created these fashion ‘sleeves’ for reusable coffee cups so you could change it every day and have it match your outfit.
+A few entrepreneurs jumped on the bandwagon of the newly popular BYO coffee cup craze and created these fashion ‘sleeves’ for reusable coffee cups so you could change them every day and have them match your outfit.
 You can see how someone thought that would take off in a Beanie Babies/Loom Bands/Pandora charm bracelet kind of way but it just fell flat.
 The issue is that it was hard enough to remember to take your reusable coffee cup with you in the morning anyway, let alone think about which ‘outfit’ to dress it in.
 The overestimation of how much people cared about their coffee cups matching their outfits was also a big mistake.
 It turns out people don’t care about that at all.
 Before you go solving a problem, make sure it’s an actual problem.

 Some genuinely bizarre businesses have reached unprecedented levels of success all because they fill a gap in the market and satisfy a demand for that market.
-Here are a few very weird, very fresh and very successful businesses that cornered the market for their business idea.
+Here are a few very weird, very fresh, and very successful businesses that cornered the market for their business idea.

 In 2015, Alex Craig started a business in his Dallas home.
 He’d buy a bag of potatoes from the local supermarket and then sell potato ‘greeting cards’ to his customers.
 His girlfriend reportedly said it was the ‘stupidest idea ever’, but it made $2000 in its first two days.
 The company has since been bought an entrepreneur who made back his investment within months.
-It turns out there’s a massive market for quirky, inexpensive, hilarious and weirdly environmentally friendly greeting cards.
+It turns out there’s a massive market for quirky, inexpensive, hilarious, and weirdly environmentally friendly greeting cards.

 Jafflechutes started in Melbourne when three friends decided to create the first ‘snacks from the sky’ business idea.
 Basically you pay for a jaffle (for anyone outside Australia who is reading this a jaffle is kind of like a toasted sandwich, but it’s sealed around the edges, so it’s puffy in the middle and crispy around the edges), stand in the designated spot and a jaffle will float down from the sky for you to snack on.
 Genius.

 Dirty Rotten Flowers charges $33 per bouquet of decaying flowers that you can send to someone you’re not super pleased with.
-It’s not the most joyful business, but it gives dead bouquets a second life and sends an obvious message to the guy who broke with you on your birthday.
+It’s not the most joyful business, but it gives dead bouquets a second life and sends an obvious message to the guy who broke up with you on your birthday.

 After losing one too many socks, entrepreneur Edwin Heaven came with the idea of selling socks in sets of three, not two.
 Genius.
 The perfect way to combat the Bermuda Triangle of Lost Socks that lives in every washing machine.